IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have known a great many intelligent people in my life.
 I knew Planck, von Laue and Heisenberg.
 Paul Dirac was my brother in law; Leo Szilard and Edward Teller have been among my closest friends; and Albert Einstein was a good friend, too.
 But none of them had a mind as quick and acute as Jancsi [John] von Neumann.
 I have often remarked this in the presence of those men and no one ever disputed.
 >
 >But Einstein's understanding was deeper even than von Neumann's.
 His mind was both more penetrating and more original than von Neumann's.
 And that is a very remarkable statement.
 Einstein took an extraordinary pleasure in invention.
 Two of his greatest inventions are the Special and General Theories of Relativity; and for all of Jancsi's brilliance, he never produced anything as original.”

 ― <a href="https://en.wikipedia.org/wiki/Eugene_Wigner" target="_blank">Eugene Wigner</a>

+>“von Neumann would carry on a conversation with my 3-year-old son, and the two of them would talk as equals, and I sometimes wondered if he used the same principle when he talked to the rest of us.”

+― <a href="https://en.wikipedia.org/wiki/Edward_Teller" target="_blank">Edward Teller</a>

 >“I think that modern physics has definitely decided in favor of Plato.
 In fact the smallest units of matter are not physical objects in the ordinary sense; they are forms, ideas which can be expressed unambiguously only in mathematical language.”